oracle/node-oracledb/doc/api.md

 If `homogeneous` is *false*, then the pool user name and password need to be specified only if the application wants that user to proxy the users supplied in subsequent `pool.getConnection()` calls.

+The alias `username` was added in node-oracledb 5.2.

 #### <a name="createpoolpoolcallback"></a> 3.3.1.2 `createPool()`: Callback Function